massimo-zaniboni/asterisell-v5/doc/website/installation.rst

 You can activate this following the notes on the Asterisell configuration file, because it is directly supported from Asterisell and proper configuration files will be generated.

-Httpd Settings for Multiple Public Instances
+Httpd settings for multiple public instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case of multiple public instances on the same host, the host must serve the https requests and then proxy them
 to the various Docker instances:

-* each Docker instance has a unique http port, that is not exported to the external network, but accessible only
-from the local host
+* each Docker instance has a unique http port, that is not exported to the external network, but accessible only from the local host
-* the Nginx server on the host manage the SSL/https connections, and related certificates, and then it proxies
-requests to the Nginx servers on the Docker instances
+* the Nginx server on the host manage the SSL/https connections, and related certificates, and then it proxies requests to the Nginx servers on the Docker instances

 Enable Letsencrypt certificates: